What happens if someone complains about me?

 If you are contacted about an alleged breach of planning control, you are entitled to know what the allegation is, and to have the opportunity to explain your side of the case.

-We can’t tell you who has made the complaint, as complainant details are personal information under the Data Protection Act 1998.
+We can’t tell you who has made the complaint, as complainant details are personal information under the General Data Protection Regulation.
 Also, information of this type is provided to the Borough Council in confidence, so disclosure would be a breach of that confidence.
 Complainant information is exempt from disclosure under the Freedom of Information Act 2000.

 Initially, an Enforcement Team member will visit the site.
 This may be without any prior warning to the owner or occupier at the site.
 Officers are authorised to enter land without the owner’s consent.
 The Borough Council can obtain a warrant of entry where access is refused.
 Wilful obstruction of a person exercising a right of entry is an offence.
 For entry to a house or flat, twenty four hours’ notice should been given to the occupier.